Opening a New Pizzeria?

 The Monday program of seminars and early-evening reception are designed for anyone starting a new pizza company or seeking to improve an exiting pizza menu.
-All will take inspiration from the opening Special Seminar on innovation by independent pizzeria operator Doug Ferriman, who is both a champion pizzaiolo and a proven developer of successful business concepts.
-He’ll be followed by three sessions aimed at helping new operators prosper along with another series of sessions designed to help pizza companies of all types upgrade their pizza flour and cheese choices and control commodities costs.
+All will take inspiration from the opening Special Seminar on “finding your niche” by independent pizzeria operator John Gutekanst, who is an accomplished pizzaiolo and baker and the owner of Avalanche Pizza in Athens, Ohio.
+He’ll be followed by three sessions aimed at helping new operators prosper along with another series of sessions designed to help pizza companies of all types upgrade their pizza flour and cheeses and manage the business they do with distributors.
 Join us as we get a jump-start on Pizza Expo week with this focused education programming.

 Monday afternoon sessions are FREE FOR ALL REGISTERED ATTENDEES.

 Finding Your Niche Using Creativity, Absurdity and Street Smarts

 John Gutekanst opened Avalanche Pizza in 2000 in the college town of Athens, Ohio, and has built a business known for thinking outside the box.
 When he says, “We’ll try anything” he can back it up with data: Avalanche offers more than 60 toppings, 35 specialty pizzas, seven crusts, plus salads, wings, specialty breads and seasonal items.
 His energetic experimentation produces at times zany pizzas and nearly always comical promotions, but Gutekanst uses the best ingredients and watches the bottom line — and the customers keep coming.
 Hear his story of outsmarting, outmaneuvering and outperforming the chains during this opening session of our Monday programming for new operators and early-arriving attendees.

 1:30 – 2:30 pm